SEN & Disability

 Emotional and medical care

 Students are encouraged to talk to any adult if they have a problem.
 However, the school has a Pastoral service where pupils can seek medical or emotional help.
-Furthermore, there is a counselling service available by appointment.
+Furthermore, there is a school based counselling service available by appointment.

 Evaluation of provision and reviewing progress

-Provisions for pupils with SEND are made on an individual basis and are reviewed often to ensure their effectiveness and that as many barriers to learning and progress are removed as reasonable.
+Provisions for pupils with SEND are made on an individual basis and are reviewed to ensure their effectiveness and that as many barriers to learning and progress are removed as reasonable.
 The progress of all pupils are monitored by the Heads of Year as outlined above.
-If a pupil with SEND does not make sufficient or expected progress, their provision will be reviewed using the graduated approach and their Support Plan will be reviewed.
+If a pupil with SEND does not make sufficient or expected progress, their provision will be reviewed using the graduated approach and their Support Plan will be amended.

 Extra - curricular activities

-Students are encouraged to join the varied range of lunchtime clubs and activities available to them, and are given many opportunities to socialise.
+Students are encouraged to join the varied range of lunchtime clubs and activities available to them and are given many opportunities to socialise.
 All clubs, trips and activities offered to pupils are available to pupils with SEND.
 Where necessary, the school will use the resources available to it to provide reasonable additional support to enable the safe participation of the pupil in the activity.

 EXPERTISE AND TRAINING OF SEND TEAM